-Resilience is usually developed over a lifetime – but in 2020, we’ve taken a crash-course in it!
-At the beginning of the year, Australia was covered in bushfires, impacting thousands of families.
-And just months later, we all found ourselves in the middle of the global ‘Rona pandemic.
-We had to suddenly deal with a new sense of normal, we had to learn how to work from home, how to homeschool our bambinos, or how to find different ways of spending our time when we could no longer go out and socialise – and that’s only for those who haven’t been directly impacted by the virus itself.
-To make it even harder, we still don’t know when, and if, the virus will ever end.
+Resilience is usually developed over a lifetime – but since 2020, we’ve taken a crash-course in it!
+We had to deal with a new sense of normal.
+We had to learn how to work from home, how to homeschool our bambinos, and how to find different ways of spending our time when we could no longer go out and socialise.

 4 ways to improve your wellbeing and resilience

 1 // Learn how to manage your stress